Cheapest London Boroughs/Areas to Buy a Home

 Newham.
 One of the top 5 most affordable London boroughs to buy a home is even closer to the city centre than Barking and Dagenham.
 Located only 5 miles east of the heart of the UK capital, however, Newham is slightly more expensive.
 In 2015, properties in Newham on average sold for £315,000.
 Nevertheless, this can’t compare to £600,000 plus which was an average property price in the most desirable London boroughs/areas.

 Bexley.
 Also quite affordable for London, Bexley is a little bit further away from the centre.
 Despite that, this outer London borough is currently one of the hottest locations.
+Some houses may need extensive work such as structural repairs and home extensions.
 For now, an average price for a home doesn’t exceed £300,000.

 Sutton.
 Relatively accessible prices made Sutton one of the most popular locations in 2015.
 It is slightly more expensive than the above mentioned boroughs/areas, while high demand increased property prices for as much as 18 percent.
 In 2015, homes on average sold for about £330,000 then you have the added costs of stamp duty, estate agents and removals London fees.

 Havering.
 Situated in east London about 17 miles of the city centre, this outer London borough is known not only for affordable housing but also for large areas of open spaces.
 To buy a home in Havering, you will need about £330,000 which was an average property price in 2015.